KMariusz/PlaywrightWebDriver/README.md

 The current implementation may not work properly with all types of JavaScript execution.
 It has been tested on various examples.
 However, please report any [issues](https://github.com/KMariusz/PlaywrightWebDriver/issues) you encounter.

+### WebDriver BiDi
+PlaywrightWebDriver does not support WebDriver BiDi protocol.
+It is a work in progress and will be implemented in the future.
+Current status can be tracked [here](https://github.com/microsoft/playwright/issues/32577)

 ### Issues

 There may be reported [issues](https://github.com/KMariusz/PlaywrightWebDriver/issues) that are still not resolved.
 Check them out.